 .
 The output should be the contents of the external.txt file.

-There are many things to remember when using svn:externals:
+Additional items to remember when using svn:externals

-The working copies created by the externals definition are not connected to the primary working copy - so to commit changes you’ve made in one or more external working copy, you must run svn commit explicitly on those working copies.
-In other words, committing on the primary working copy will not recurse into any external ones.
+The working copies created by the externals definition are not connected to the primary working copy, so to commit changes you’ve made in one or more external working copy, you must run

-Since externals definitions use absolute URLs, moving or copying a directory to which they are attached will not affect what gets checked out as an external working copy.
-But, the relative local target subdirectory will move with the renamed directory.
+explicitly on those working copies.
+In other words, committing on the primary working copy does not recurse into any external ones.Because externals definitions use absolute URLs, moving or copying a directory to which they are attached does not affect what gets checked out as an external working copy.
+But, the relative local target subdirectory does move with the renamed directory.
 For example, say that you use externals definitions on a directory in your /trunk which point to other areas of that line.
-Then, you use svn copy to branch that line to a new location (we’ll use /branches/my-branch).
-The externals definitions on your new branch will still refer to the resources in /trunk and not those same resources in /branches/my-branch.
+Use

 svn switch --relocate